Region Overviews: Ecuador Travel Guide: Overview

 Designed to complement its lush highland surroundings, this serene hotel features a natural lava tube on its grounds. (pool)

-This eco-friendly hotel features a modern touch that blends with its natural surroundings and is set in front of the sea Playa de Oro beach. (pool)
+Set on Playa de Oro beach, this eco-friendly hotel features a modern touch that blends with its natural surroundings. (pool)

 The earlier you book, the more choice you'll have and the lower your price.
 And you can always change your mind — you won't be charged to transfer to a different trip before your final payment is due.
 View cancellation policy